Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 This project focuses on the interface between experimental data, feature design, and machine learning:

 - identifying when models are learning real signal vs artefacts
 - using model outputs to guide feature engineering
-- iterating from raw descriptors to more meaningful, interpretable features
+- iterating from generic descriptors toward chemically meaningful and interpretable features through combined model analysis and domain expertise

-This reflects a workflow where modelling is not the end point, but a tool for improving how experimental data is represented and used.
+This project reflects an iterative scientific ML workflow where model outputs are combined with chemical intuition and SAR analysis to distinguish meaningful signal from artefacts, guide feature engineering, and improve how experimental data is represented for predictive modelling.
 ---